-It [then] proceeds to new presidential elections forty-five (45) days, at least and ninety (90) days at most after the opening of the vacancy.
+It [then] proceeds to new presidential elections forty-five (45) days, at least, and ninety (90) days, at most, after the opening of the vacancy.

-When the President of the National Assembly assures the interim of the President of the Republic within the conditions enounced in the paragraphs above, he may stand as a candidate in the presidential elections.
-He exercises the attributions vested [dévolues] in the President of the Republic with the exception of those provided for in Article 47, in paragraph 1 of Article 50, in Article 51, in paragraph 1 of Article 52, in Article 55, in paragraphs 2 and 3 of Article 58, [and] in Articles 117 and 122.
+When the President of the National Assembly assures the interim of the President of the Republic within the conditions enounced in the paragraphs above, he may not, except [by] resignation on his part or renouncement of the interim, stand as a candidate in the presidential elections.
+He exercises the attributions vested [dévolues] in the President of the Republic with the exception of those provided for in Articles 49, 50 and 53.